DanSinensky/you_and_meme_backend/README.md

 ### API Endpoints

 - Using Django REST Framework's 'ModelViewSet,' each model is automatically outfitted with CRUD endpoints.
-However, several custome endpoints were created to handle many of the features.
+However, several custom endpoints were created to handle many of the features.

 ### API Endpoints